stuntrally/stuntrally3/docs/Tweak.md

 {{http://stuntrally.tuxfamily.org/uploads/images/wiki/2.jpg}}

 If you just need to edit car collision, don't use official tracks.
-//They have a lot of vegetation and it will be horribly slow to draw all lines (and this stays until you quit and restart game).//
+_They have a lot of vegetation and it will be horribly slow to draw all lines (and this stays until you quit and restart game)._
 Use test tracks which are usually quite empty (and also reload fast).

-### Developer keys ###
+### Developer keys

 If you mark the checkbox 'Developer keys..', also shown on previous screen (Tweak tab), you can:

-1. Use alt-shift-digit to quickly start a test track, without using menu.
+1. Use Alt-Shift-digit/letter to quickly start a test track, without using menu.
-See [](https://github.com/stuntrally/stuntrally/blob/master/source/ogre/Gui_KeyPress.cpp#L123|here in sources]] for which track is on which digit key.
+So e.g. Alt-Shift-A will load Test1-Flat, Alt-Shift-F loads Test3-Bumps, etc.
-So e.g. Alt-Shift-1 will load Test1-Flat, Alt-Shift-3 loads TestC4-ow, etc.
+This can be set in in `game.cfg` under `tweak_tracks` for each digit/letter key.

 2. Press Ctrl-F at any time to show Gui and focus cursor in track search edit.

-### Tree collisions ###
+### Tree collisions

 As shown on previous screen, you can see yellow capsule shapes for palms.
 We use such simple shapes for trees.
 No need for full trimesh and should be faster.